 Gather the ingredients.

-In a tall glass half-filled with ice cubes, pour the three juices.
+In a tall glass half-filled with ice cubes, pour the cranberry, orange, and lemon juices.

 Top with the ginger ale.

-Garnish with orange and lemon slices.
+Garnish with lemon and orange slices.
 Serve and enjoy.

 How to Make a Pitcher or Punch Bowl